code4it-dev/c4it-hugo/content/architecture-note/017-d2-diagrams/index.md

 ![A simple diagram with only two unrelated elements](01-unrelated-elements.png)

-Other than that, I love the fact that you can define elements to be displayed as multiple instances: this can be useful when a service has multiple instances of the same type, and you want to express it clearly without the need to manually create multiple elements.
+Other than that, I love the fact that **you can define elements to be displayed as multiple instances**: this can be useful when a service has multiple instances of the same type, and you want to express it clearly without the need to manually create multiple elements.

 You can do it by setting the `multiple` property to `true`.